Take agomelatine once a day, at bedtime.

 |Difficulty sleeping, feeling anxious, increased sweating, back pain||These effects are usually mild and soon pass but if any become troublesome, speak with your doctor|

 Important: if you experience any of the following rare but possibly serious symptoms, stop taking agomelatine and contact your doctor for advice straightaway.
 These may be signs that your liver is not working as it should.

-- Dark urine, pale stools, jaundice (yellowing of your skin or the whites of your eyes), pain in the upper part of your abdomen, and feeling unusually tired.
+- Dark urine, light coloured stools, yellowing of your skin or the whites of your eyes (jaundice), unexpected bruising, tummy pain, itchy skin, and feeling unusually tired.